CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

 <details>
   <summary>Click to expand</summary>

-- To deploy the Falon Sidecar Sensor, click `Create Instance` for the `Falcon Admission` Kind under the `Provided APIs` for the Falcon Operator.
+- To deploy the Falcon Sidecar Sensor, click `Create Instance` for the `Falcon Admission` Kind under the `Provided APIs` for the Falcon Operator.

    ![OpenShift CrowdStrike Falcon Admission Controller](images/ocp-fkac.png)